LCFranck/Fullstack-Open/part4/Blog_list/README.md

-all material is done, following the notes app in the course material
+all material is done following the notes app in the course material